tdwg/vocab/README.md

 [TDWG Vocabulary Maintenance Specification metadata as RDF/Turtle](maintenance-specification.ttl)

-## Draft Specifications for submission for appointment of review manager 2016-08-02
+## Draft Specifications for submission for public comment 2017-01-23

-[This release](https://github.com/tdwg/vocab/releases/tag/2016-08-02-review-submission) contains the versions of the Standards Documentation Specification and Vocabulary Maintenance Specifications as submitted to the TDWG Executive Committee upon request for the appointment of a review manager.
-The request was approved and Dag Endresen was appointed review manager.
-These versions were the ones reviewed by the expert reviewers solicited by the review manager.
+[This release](https://github.com/tdwg/vocab/releases/tag/2017-01-23-public-comment-submission) contains the versions of the Standards Documentation Specification and Vocabulary Maintenance Specifications as submitted to the Review manager at the time of the request for initiation of public review.

 ## Expert reviews